MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_06__comparing_classifiers.md

 times where you mixed up the response switches, or the sound bounced funnily in the room, or you were distracted thinking about some funny joke.
-Alternatively, when the sound is from directly in front of you, but shifted ever so slightly to the left or right, you're basically just guessing where the sound came from.
-Your accuracy will drop to ~50%.
+Alternatively, when the sound is from directly in front of you, but shifted ever so slightly to the left or right, you're basically just guessing whether the sound was more left or right.
+There, your accuracy will drop to ~50%.
 Integrated over all possible sound locations (the 360° around you), your net accuracy might sit around 98%.

 Now what happens when they add more options?
 Left, right, front, back?
 Or more?
 Your accuracy will drop, and eventually drop to zero as the number of options increases to infinity,